Creating Owned Touchpoints in the Customer Journey for Small Businesses: A Comprehensive Guide

 Introduction

-In the digital age, small businesses often rely heavily on third-party platforms for customer interactions.
+In the digital age, small businesses rely heavily on third-party platforms for customer interactions.
 While these platforms offer valuable reach and tools, they also come with limitations in control, data ownership, and customization.
-Creating owned touchpoints throughout the customer journey can help small businesses build stronger relationships with customers, gather valuable data, and reduce dependence on external platforms.
+Creating owned touchpoints throughout the customer journey can help small businesses build stronger customer relationships, gather valuable data, and reduce dependence on external platforms.

 What are Owned Touchpoints?